Jerusalem, the city of incredible blend of religions and cultures…

 If you are interested to know more about the Biblical highlights of the city, I highly recommend taking the Jesus’ Footsteps tour, it includes a visit of Nazareth, Jesus’ hometown.
 The tour will give you a much better understanding than discovering things by yourself.

-NOTE: Remember that the Wailing Wall is the holiest sites in Jerusalem and you should dress appropriate (long sleeves).
+NOTE: Remember that the Western Wall is the holiest sites in Jerusalem and you should dress appropriate (long sleeves).

 NOTE2: You can’t take pictures on Shabbat (every Saturday).